rchrisarevalo/cv-website/README.md

-# CV Website (v1.1.0)
+# CV Website (v1.1.1)
 This is a CV Website I built using CSS, HTML, and JavaScript based on my official resume, albeit with slight differences.

 Contact me through my email on the site if you have any questions.

-# Improvements
+# Improvements/changes

-* A new flag icon was added at the top of the mobile navigation bar.
-This allows the user to go to a Google Form where they can report an issue in regards to the website.

-* Some minor stylistic changes, such as font-size change for the mobile version of this site, have been made.
+* There was an issue in regards to the mobile header not being fixed to the top of the browser.
+The fix should take effect after a while.
+If it doesn't, please report it to me.

 # NOTE: